-Dump Trump rule move quashed at GOP convention
+Dump Trump rules move quashed at GOP convention

 Cleveland — Controversy briefly invaded the Republican National Convention floor Monday when party officials quashed a move that could have helped free delegates to vote their conscience and possibly against presumptive nominee Donald Trump.